theNewDynamic/oregonsadventurecoast.com/content/event/41st-annual-oregon-coast-music-festival.md

 **Saturday, July 24th - 2:00pm - OCMA presents Pioneer Trombones at the Coos History Museum South Plaza**

 The Pioneer Trombones ensemble includes brass artists Andrew Harris, David Bryan, Phil Neuman, Gayle Neuman, with Dan Stueber on percussion.
 They will perform popular music of the Americas, with emphasis on South America’s contributions with music by Antonio Carlos Jobim and Astor Piazzola, arranged by Phil Neuman.
 The group will play works by jazz composers Kenny Dorham, Joe Zawinul and Chick Corea.
 Selections from ragtime and big band styles will round out an entertaining mix of trombone quartet “chamber music".
+Seating is extremely limited, tickets may be purchased through the OMCA by calling 541-267-0938.

 {{< spacer 50 >}}

 **Sunday, July 25th - 2:00pm - OCMA presents Festival Viola Quartet and the Carlos Ensemble at Coos History Museum Plaza**

 The Festival Viola Quartet composed of Shelley Mathewson, Cynthia Scott, Brenda Liu, and Sharon Eng provide the first portion of this double concert opportunity.
 They perform a collection of classical and non-classical pieces, certain to delight the audience with the lovely timbres of the violas.
 The Carlos Ensemble with Stephen Chong, Anthony Dyer, Shelley Mathewson, and Dale Bradley provides the wrap up finale.
 They will perform a wonderful array of pop, Broadway and familiar tunes, bringing much joy to the community!
+Seating is extremely limited, tickets may be purchased through the OMCA by calling 541-267-0938.